YatoDev/StandardExtensions/README.md

 ### Contribute

-You can contribute to this project buy fixing Typos, Documentation and by adding more useful general purpose extension methods.
+You can contribute to this project by fixing Typos, Documentation and by adding more useful general purpose extension methods.

 ### License